Private Golden Circle & Secret Lagoon Tour from Reykjavik — Full-Day Geothermal and Waterfall Excursion in Flúðir, Southern Region

 Swimwear and towelEssential

-Required for the Secret Lagoon soak and useful to change quickly afterward.
+Required for bathing in the Secret Lagoon and drying off afterward.

 Common Questions

-How long is the tour and what time does it start?
+How long is the tour and what pace should I expect?

 Book This Experience